You can use integrations to bulk upload tasks to your project schedule. Data that will be imported include:

 To fast load tasks:

-- Locate the location where integrations are enabled and click Integrations on the sub-menu.
+- Navigate to the location where integrations are enabled and click Integrations on the toolbar menu.

 - Click New Integration.